-Study of psychological theories and concepts and their relationship to human behaviour in sport.
+This subject involves the study of psychological theories and concepts and their relationship to human behaviour in sport.
 Sport viewed in the context of participant and the coach.
 Particular emphasis is placed on motivational variables, emotional states, personality, psychology and competition, coach/athlete interaction and enhancement strategies.